freifunk-gluon/gluon/docs/user/site.rst

     and *gluon-config-mode:altitude-help* strings must be provided in the site i18n data as well.

-    The *owner.optional* option can be set to *false* to make the contact information field mandatory.

     The remote login page only shows SSH key configuration by default.
 A password form can be displayed by setting *remote_login.show_password_form* to true; in this case, *remote_login.min_password_length* defines the